guardian/support-frontend/README.md

 ### Touchpoint Environment
 TouchpointEnvironment represents a logical environment for our backend systems, mainly Zuora and Salesforce.
+Environments are: SANDBOX, UAT or PROD

 Any environment *could* be used by any stage however in practice they are restricted to the following:
-DEV and CODE stages use the SANDBOX environment for non test users the UAT environment for test users PROD stage uses the PROD environment for non test users and UAT for test users
+DEV and CODE stages use the SANDBOX environment for non test users the UAT environment for test users PROD stage uses the PROD environment for non test users and UAT for test users.
+See table below for full details.

 --------------------------------------